rkalairamu/ecommerce/README.md

 Features:

 View and update personal details

 Manage addresses, email, password

 Logout or manage sessions

 Syncs with authentication and user state maintained by the master application.

+**packages/ecommerce_api – backend API**

+Backend API for fetching the configuration.